krh66/h1b2019database/README.md

+# This project is derived from @fatliau/h1b2019database

-# h1b2019database
+# h1b2020database
-A python script that load 2019 h1b petition data into local sqlite database
+A python script that load 2020 h1b petition data into local sqlite database

 ## requirements
 1. python 3